ysdragon/toml/README.md

 ```

 The test script will parse `tests/test.toml` and run a series of assertions against the parsed data, covering all major features of the library.

+## Limitations

+*   **Read-only**: This library currently only supports parsing TOML.
+Writing/serializing Ring data structures back to TOML format is not yet supported (the underlying `tomlc17` library is parser-only).

 ## License